 At its 173rd Closed Session today, CERN Council selected the Italian physicist, Dr Fabiola Gianotti, as the Organization’s next Director-General.
-The appointment will be formalised at the December session of Council, and Dr Gianotti’s mandate will begin on 1 January 2016 and run for a period of five years.
+The appointment will be formalised at the December session of Council, and Dr Gianotti’s mandate goes from 1 January 2016 and runs for a period of five years.

 Xabier Cid Vidal, PhD in experimental Particle Physics for Santiago University (USC).
 Research Fellow in experimental Particle Physics at CERN from January 2013 to Decembre 2015.
 Currently, he is in USC Particle Physics Department (Spanish Postdoctoral Junior Grants Programme).

 Ramon Cid Manzano, secondary school Physics Teacher at IES de SAR (Santiago - Spain), and part-time Lecturer (Profesor Asociado) in Faculty of Education at the University of Santiago (Spain).
 He has a Degree in Physics and in Chemistry, and is PhD for Santiago University (USC).